Contains affiliate links — we may earn a commission at no extra cost to you. Affiliate disclosure

 You should skip both if your actual problem is different from what this comparison solves.
 If you want live sports or live channels, this is the wrong matchup.
 If you need the strongest kids catalog, Disney+ is the cleaner answer.
 If you are deciding between broad, everyday volume and a smaller premium catalog, our Netflix vs Apple TV+ comparison is a better lens on that tradeoff.
 The mistake is forcing Hulu and Max to answer every streaming question when each one is strong for a different reason.

-Budget shopper: Hulu.
+Price-first shopper: Max.
 Prestige-TV fan: Max.
 Family household or mixed-couple household: Hulu.
-Subscriber already covered on basics who wants better nights on the couch: Max.
+Subscriber who already knows Disney+ is part of the plan: Hulu or the Disney+, Hulu, HBO Max bundle depending on whether HBO matters too.
 If you keep the decision that concrete, this comparison stops being confusing.
-Hulu is the better buy for more people.
-Max is the more satisfying buy for a smaller, more specific audience.
+Max is the better standalone deal.
+Hulu is still the more useful base subscription for a lot of real households.

-Source checks used for this comparison: Hulu's official newsroom , Hulu's Disney-Hulu bundle page , and Max's official plan details page .
-Prices verified on April 13, 2026.
+Source checks used for this refresh: Hulu's official plans page, Hulu's Premium page, Hulu's annual plan page, Hulu's Disney+, Hulu, HBO Max bundle page, and Max's official plans page.
+Prices verified on July 2, 2026.